abisop/nuttx-docs/en/platforms/arm/stm32l4/boards/stm32l476vg-disco/index.md

 applications are built separately and, as a consequence, (2) some features that are only available in the FLAT build are disabled.

-It is recommends to use a special make command; not just 'make' but make with the following two arguments:
+It is recommends to use a special make command; not just \'make\' but make with the following two arguments:

     make pass1 pass2

-In the normal case (just 'make'), make will attempt to build both user-and kernel-mode blobs more or less interleaved.
-That actual works\!
+In the normal case (just \'make\'), make will attempt to build both user-and kernel-mode blobs more or less interleaved.
+That actual works!
 However, for me it is very confusing so I prefer the above make command:
 Make the user-space binaries first (pass1), then make the kernel-space binaries (pass2)